deepnighttwo/juliaset-fractal/README.md

-# A Java Swing program for Julia Set image creation=
+# A Java Swing program for Julia Set image creation

 ## Tips and How to
  * Using mouse wheel to *room in or room out (This is really cool.
 Please have a try~)*.
 Left click can move the point to the center.
 Right click for reset.